prime-optimal/pysmashgg/README.md

 ### Get Tournament Results

-The results command can be used in two ways:
+The results command can be used in three ways:

 1. View tournament results:
 ```bash